wyres/mynewt_app_iocontrol/README.md

-Application using wProto card BSP and specific state machine operation for the marmotte cage project.
+Application to create a LoRaWAN connected object with multiple IO lines that can be controlled from the backend.
-It uses the wyres w_proto card BSP, and the wyres generic utility library as a base.
+It uses the wyres w_proto card BSP (by default), and the wyres generic utility library as a base.
-It uses the wyres app-core generic state machine, with specific 'modules' to implement the marmotte cage door detection project.
+It uses the wyres app-core generic state machine, with specific module in this project to handle generic GPIO lines (mod-io).
-This is the 2nd version of the marmotte project firmware.